sictweb/bti425-2020/graded-work/assign5.md

     .pipe(map(wrapper => wrapper.message));
 ```

+> Remember...
+> When you use an observable operator like "map", it must be imported, for example:
+> `import { map } from 'rxjs/operators'`

 Back in the component class, remove the "Team " and " added successfully" substrings, leaving only the team identifier string.

 ```ts